Debt solutions

 The DAS is a statutory debt solution available only in Scotland, run by the Accountant in Bankruptcy on behalf of the Scottish Government.
 Through the scheme you set up a Debt Payment Programme, or DPP, which lets you repay your debts in full at a rate you can genuinely afford.

-Once your DPP is approved, interest, fees and charges on the debts included are frozen, and are written off entirely when you complete the programme.
+Once your DPP is approved, interest, fees and charges on the debts included are frozen, during the programme.
 Creditors bound by the arrangement cannot take legal action against you, and your home is not at risk because of the DPP itself.

 Not a form of insolvency.
 Unlike a trust deed or sequestration, you repay everything you borrowed, just over a longer period.